Thorne, South Yorkshire: Education

 In September 2005 a newly built school, Trinity Academy, opened in Thorne, specialising in Business and Enterprise.
 The £24 million state-of-the-art Academy has nine classes per year group, had an initial school population of 1250 children between the ages of 11 and 18, and is the third Christian Ethos school founded by Sir Peter Vardy.
 In 2004, 21% of students from Thorne and Moorends achieved five or more passes at grade C or above.
 Trinity was named as England's most improved academy in 2007, for which they were presented with an award by Sir Bruce Liddington, the Schools Commissioner in England and Wales, at a conference held in London run by the Specialist Schools and Academies Trust.

-The academy replaced Thorne Grammar School, whose notable alumni were the opera singer Lesley Garrett; George Porter, a nobel prize-winning chemist; Charles Spencer, pianist; and Sir Graham Hall, former CEO of Yorkshire Electricity.
+The academy replaced Thorne Grammar School, whose notable alumni were the opera singer Lesley Garrett; George Porter, a Nobel Prize-winning chemist; Charles Spencer, pianist; and Sir Graham Hall, former CEO of Yorkshire Electricity.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+Local radio stations are BBC Radio Sheffield, Heart Yorkshire, Capital Yorkshire, Hits Radio South Yorkshire, Greatest Hits Radio South Yorkshire, TX1 Radio and its own Community Radio station, TMCR 95.3.

+The town is served by the local newspaper, Thorne Times.